 New York City's tech scene has always lived unhappily in the tall shadow cast from the west.
-While Brooklyn toils for years to grow Etsy, The Valley feasts on the fruits of huge trees like Google and Apple, then casually spits out seeds and watches Airbnb and Uber grow like weeds.
+While Brooklyn toils for years to grow Etsy, The Valley feasts upon the fruits of huge trees like Google and Apple, then casually spits out seeds and watches Airbnb and Uber grow like weeds.

 The competition has been...well...wildly uncompetitive.